Matsumoto Japan Travel Guide

 Springharu

-• Cherry blossoms frame the castle mid-to-late April
+• Cherry blossoms frame Matsumoto Castle late March to early April

 Summernatsu